epam/edp-install/docs/operator-guide/argocd-integration.md

 # Argo CD Integration

-EDP uses Argo CD as a [part of the Continues Delivery/Continues Deployment](../user-guide/cd-pipeline-details.md) implementation.
+KubeRocketCI uses Argo CD as a [part of the Continues Delivery/Continues Deployment](../user-guide/cd-pipeline-details.md) implementation.
 Argo CD follows the best GitOps practices, uses Kubernetes native approach for the Deployment Management, has rich UI and required RBAC capabilities.

-## Argo CD Deployment Approach in EDP
+## Argo CD Deployment Approach in KubeRocketCI

 Argo CD can be installed using [two different approaches](https://argo-cd.readthedocs.io/en/stable/operator-manual/installation):